Byzantine Generals in the Permissionless Setting: The framework

 We consider a framework according to which protocols run relative to a \emph{resource pool}, which specifies a resource balance for each identifier over the duration of the run.
 The precise way in which the resource pool is used to determine identifier selection is then black boxed through the use of what we call the \emph{permitter oracle}, to which processors can make requests to broadcast, and which will respond depending on their resource balance.
 To model Bitcoin, for example, we simply allow each identifier (or rather, the processor allocated the identifier) to make a request to broadcast a block at each step of operation.
 The permitter oracle then gives a positive response with probability depending on their resource balance, which in this case is defined by hashrate.
 So, this gives a straightforward way to model the process, without the need for a detailed discussion of hash functions and how they are used to instantiate the selection process. \\

-\textbf{Formal specification.} At each timeslot $t$, we refer to the set of all messages that have been received or broadcast by $p$ at timeslots $t'\leq t$ as the \emph{message state} $M$ of $p$.
-Each run of the system happens relative to a (determined or undetermined) \emph{resource pool},\footnote{As described more precisely in Section \ref{PoWPoS}, whether the resource pool is determined or undetermined will decide whether we are in the \emph{sized} or \emph{unsized} setting.} which in the general case is a function $\mathcal{R}: \mathcal{U} \times \mathbb{N} \times \mathcal{M} \rightarrow \mathbb{R}_{\geq 0}$, where $\mathcal{U}$ is the set of all identifiers and $\mathcal{M}$ is the set of all possible sets of messages (so, $\mathcal{R}$ can be thought of as specifying the resource balance of each identifier at each timeslot, possibly relative to a given message state).\footnote{For a PoW protocol like Bitcoin, the resource balance of each identifier will be their (relevant) computational power at the given timeslot (and hence independent of the message state).
+\textbf{Formal specification.} At each timeslot $t$, we refer to the set of all messages that have been received or broadcast by $p$ at timeslots $\leq t$ as the \emph{message state} $M$ of $p$.
+Each run happens relative to a (determined or undetermined) \emph{resource pool},\footnote{As described more precisely in Section \ref{PoWPoS}, whether the resource pool is determined or undetermined will decide whether we are in the \emph{sized} or \emph{unsized} setting.} which in the general case is a function $\mathcal{R}: \mathcal{U} \times \mathbb{N} \times \mathcal{M} \rightarrow \mathbb{R}_{\geq 0}$, where $\mathcal{U}$ is the set of all identifiers and $\mathcal{M}$ is the set of all possible sets of messages (so, $\mathcal{R}$ can be thought of as specifying the resource balance of each identifier at each timeslot, possibly relative to a given message state).\footnote{For a PoW protocol like Bitcoin, the resource balance of each identifier will be their (relevant) computational power at the given timeslot (and hence independent of the message state).
 For PoS protocols, such as Ouroboros \cite{kiayias2017ouroboros} and Algorand \cite{chen2016algorand}, however, the resource balance will be determined by `on-chain' information, i.e.\ information recorded in the message state $M$.} For each $t$ and $M$, we suppose: (a) If $\mathcal{R}(\mathtt{U},t,M)\neq 0$ then $\mathtt{U}=\mathtt{U}_p$ for some processor $p$; (b) There are finitely many $\mathtt{U}$ for which $\mathcal{R}(\mathtt{U},t,M)\neq 0$, and; (c) $\sum_{\mathtt{U}} \mathcal{R}(\mathtt{U},t,M) >0$.

-Suppose $p$ performs a step at timeslot $t$.
-After receiving messages and a permission set, suppose that $p$'s message state is $M_0$, and that $M_0^{\ast}$ is the set of all messages that are permitted for $p$.
+After receiving messages and a permission set at timeslot $t$, suppose $p$'s message state is $M_0$ and that, for each $t'$, $M^{\ast}(t')$ is the set of all messages that are permitted for $p$ at timeslots $\leq t'$.
 We consider two \emph{settings} -- the \emph{timed} and \emph{untimed} settings.
 The form of each request $r\in R$ made by $p$ at timeslot $t$ depends on the setting, as specified below.
 While the following definitions might initially seem a little abstract, we will shortly give some concrete examples to make things clear.

 \begin{itemize}